 As well as the Thing looking very lumpy and uneven.
 The rest of the team also called him 'Thing' all the time instead of Ben... which is pretty dickish and insensitive in hindsight.

 Doctor Doom acquired the ability to switch minds with whomever he had eye contact with.
 This is an ability that he occasionally uses even in the newer comics, but it was an odd concept for the time.
 A later Retcon stated that only his infamous vanity keeps him from using the ability more often.

-Similarly, the Martian Manhunter, having first appeared at the start of the Silver Age Of Comics, was more like a detective than a superhero in his initial appearances and only became a superhero when superheroes started to get popular again.
+Similarly, the Martian Manhunter, having first appeared at the start of The Silver Age of Comic Books, was more like a detective than a superhero in his initial appearances and only became a superhero when superheroes started to get popular again.

 Notably, Bruce Banner originally turned into the Incredible Hulk at night.
-He was also originally coloured grey, but this changed to green, as grey was hard to reproduce consistantly in the 1960's.
+He was also originally coloured grey, but this changed to green, as grey was hard to reproduce consistently in the 1960's.